microsoft/playwright/docs/src/browser-contexts.md

 ## Why is Test Isolation Important?

 - No failure carry-over.
 If one test fails it doesn't affect the other test.
-- Easy to debug errors or flakiness.
+- Easy to debug errors or flakiness, because you can run just a single test as many times as you'd like.
 - Don't have to think about the order when running in parallel, sharding, etc.

 ## Two Ways of Test Isolation